Would you have guessed that Botox could help with treatment-resistant depression? Probably not, but read on to find out about my experience with it.

 It’s not numb to sensory input, though, so I still feel touch, pressure, temperature, and other sensations.

 What I’ve really noticed is how often I was frowning before.
-Because I get that numb sort of feeling when I try to move my forehead, I notice when my face is trying to frown.
+Since I get that numb feeling when I try to move my forehead, I notice when I’m trying to frown.
 And it happens often, far more often than I would have guessed.

 Does it work?